-7.1 One of the main responsibilities of Internal Audit is to support the Corporate Director of Resources & Place Delivery in the discharge of their duties as Section 151 Officer, by providing an effective internal audit of the Council's systems of internal control, risk management and corporate governance in accordance with the Accounts & Audit Regulations 2015.
-Internal Audit do this by providing a high quality, independent service to the Council which evaluates and reports, through the Chief Internal Auditor's Annual Report, on the effectiveness of the risk management, internal control and governance processes.
-This is presented to the Standards & Audit Committee at their first meeting of the municipal year and is used to inform the Annual Governance Statement.
+7.1 One of the main responsibilities of Internal Audit is to support the Section 151 Officer in the discharge of their duties by providing an effective internal audit of the council's systems of internal control, risk management and corporate governance in accordance with the Accounts & Audit Regulations 2015.
+Internal Audit do this by providing a high quality, independent service to the council which evaluates and reports, through the Chief Internal Auditor's Annual Report, on the effectiveness of the risk management, internal control and governance processes.
+This is usually presented to the Standards & Audit Committee at their first meeting of the municipal year and is used to inform the Annual Governance Statement.

 - 7.2 The scope of internal auditing encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management, and internal controls as well as the quality of performance in carrying out assigned responsibilities to achieve the organisation's stated goals and objectives.
-This includes: - Evaluating risk exposure relating to the achievement of the organisation's strategic objectives. - Evaluating the reliability and integrity of information and the means used to identify, measure, classify, and report such information. - Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organisation. - Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned. - Monitoring and evaluating governance processes. - Monitoring and evaluating the effectiveness of the organisation's risk management processes. - Performing consulting and advisory services related to governance, risk management and control as appropriate for the organisation.
-Where consulting or advisory activities are undertaken, the HoIA will not issue an assurance report.
-An advisory report will be issued. - Reporting periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan. - Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by the Standards & Audit Committee. - Evaluating specific operations at the request of the Standards & Audit Committee or management, as appropriate. - 7.3 The HolA also has a responsibility to: - Develop a flexible, risk based 3 year internal audit strategy and detailed annual audit plan.
-The plan will usually be submitted to the Standards & Audit Committee for review and approval each year at its March meeting, prior to work commencing to deliver the plan. - Include any additional tasks requested by management and the Standards & Audit Committee following consultation with the Corporate Director of Resources & Place Delivery and/or Assistant Director of Law & Governance. - Ensure the internal audit team consists of professional and suitably skilled audit staff with sufficient knowledge and experience.
+This includes: - Evaluating risk exposure relating to achievement of the organisation's strategic objectives. - Evaluating the reliability and integrity of information and the means used to identify, measure, classify, and report such information. - Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organisation. - Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned. - Monitoring and evaluating governance processes. - Monitoring and evaluating the effectiveness of the organisation's risk management processes. - Performing consulting and advisory services related to governance, risk management and control as appropriate for the organisation.
+Where consulting or advisory activities are undertaken, the HolA will not issue an assurance report.
+An advisory report will be issued. - Reporting periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan. - Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by the Standards & Audit Committee. - Evaluating specific operations at the request of the Standards & Audit Committee or management, as appropriate. - 7.3 The HolA also has a responsibility to: - Develop a flexible, risk based internal audit strategy and detailed audit plan.
+The plan will usually be submitted to the Standards & Audit Committee for review and approval each year at its March meeting, prior to work commencing to deliver the plan. - Include any additional tasks requested by management and the Standards & Audit Committee following consultation with the Monitoring Officer and/or Section 151 Officer. - Ensure the internal audit team consists of professional and suitably skilled audit staff with sufficient knowledge and experience.
+Where staff do not have the relevant technical expertise, the HolA will place reliance on the work of suitably skilled external advisors to provide this assurance.